RafaelRigo/Rock-Paper-Scissors-Python/README.md

-# Rock-Paper-Scissors-Module
+# Rock-Paper-Scissors-Python
-A rock paper scissors module for python to make it easier to make a rock paper scissors
+A rock paper scissors package for python to make it easier to make a rock paper scissors